schetti92/PowerApps/PopUpSpinnerDialog/README.md

 ## Overview

-The COM_WaitTimer component is a fully customizable and responsive popup spinner for Power Apps.
+This component is fully customizable and responsive popup spinner for Power Apps.
 It works seamlessly across mobile, tablet, and desktop screens.
 This component allows you to display a loading indicator with a customizable spinner image and text while performing background operations.

 ![Intro](./localImage/COMVIEW.gif)